 COURSE SUMMARY ECTS

-75501 Greece and the Eastern Mediterranean 8 This course offers an overview of the history and archaeology of the Near East from the late 3rd to the early 1st mil.
+75501 Greece and the Eastern Mediterranean 8

+This course offers an overview of the history and archaeology of the Near East from the late 3rd to the early 1st mil.
 B.C.
 An emphasis is given to Anatolia (Hittite empire, Phrygia, Lydia), the Levant (Canaanite archaeology, Late Hittite, Aramaic, Philistine, Phoenician and Israelite kingdoms, the Assyrian expansion) and Egypt (Middle and New Kingdom).
 A special discussion will follow about the Egyptian and Hittite texts which refer to the Aegean (Ahhiyawa, Keftiu, Tanaja)

-75502 History of ancient Greek religion 8

-This course is an introduction to ancient Greek religion and cult from the Dark Ages to the Hellenistic times by investigating relevant literary and epigraphical accounts, as well as many archaeological correlates, i.e., sacred places, cult implements and visual/artistic imagery.
+75506 From foraging to farming: The Mesolithic and Neolithic periods in the Aegean and the eastern Mediterranean 8 This course surveys the archaeological record and related interpretations concerning the lifeways of the last hunter-gatherers and the gradual appearance of food-producing communities in the Aegean and the eastern Mediterranean (Cyprus, Anatolia, and the Near East) from ca. 12.000/9.000 BP until 3200/3000 BC.
+The course particularly focuses on the processes of "neolithisation", its wider socio-economic transformation, technological innovation, and the rising degree of social interaction.
+Ultimately, this course provides a comprehensive view of the broader socio-economic structures in Mesolithic/Neolithic communities, the changing topographical patterns, the introduction, domestication and exploitation of new plant (e.g. wheat, barley, legumes etc.) and faunal species (e.g. cattle, pigs, sheep and goats) and also the current interpretative perspectives concerning the spread of a "Neolithic way of life".
+75602 Alexander to Cleopatra: History of the Hellenistic Period 8 This course is an introduction to ancient Greek religion and cult from the Dark Ages to the Hellenistic times by investigating relevant literary and epigraphical accounts, as well as many archaeological correlates, i.e., sacred places, cult implements and visual/artistic imagery.
 Special attention will be given to Athens and to the PanHellenic sanctuaries which will be used as main case studies.
 Other examples will demonstrate different religious contexts and discuss the similarities and differences between individual, polis, regional and PanHellenic aspects of religion.

-75503 Greek Drama: Texts and Images 8

-The main objective of this course is for students to become familiar with Ancient Greek Drama through the study of works by the three great tragic poets (Aeschylus, Sophocles, Euripides), and by representative authors of Greek Comedy.
+75503 Greek Drama: Texts and Images 8 The main objective of this course is for students to become familiar with Ancient Greek Drama through the study of works by the three great tragic poets (Aeschylus, Sophocles, Euripides), and by representative authors of Greek Comedy.
 The students will focus on set-texts, parts of which will be read in the original.
 Through this close study, they will be able to understand the social, religious, and cultural context that encouraged the development of drama in classical Athens.
 A significant part of the course will be dedicated to the history of dramatic performances from antiquity, according to extant evidence and images on vases from the wider Greek-speaking world.
 The course will be supplemented with audio-visual evidence from performances of Ancient Drama in the 20th and the 21st centuries, and with educational visits to relevant archaeological sites and contemporary performances.

-75504 Greek V (Advanced Greek I) 6

-The main objective of the present course is to complete the systematic teaching of new points of grammar and syntax in ancient Greek, and for the students to become familiar with the study and understanding of original passages of Greek prose.
+75504 Greek V (Advanced Greek I) 6 The main objective of the present course is to complete the systematic teaching of new points of grammar and syntax in ancient Greek, and for the students to become familiar with the study and understanding of original passages of Greek prose.
 The course follows upon the course entitled 'Greek IV, which is taught in the spring semester of the third year.
 TOTAL ECTS 30